SFDO-Community-Sprints/RapidProtypingWithLightning/README.md

 ### Project Resources
 *   In the end, it was **access to Salesforce Product Managers** at the sprint that unlocked the solution.
 After some basic research, a few platforms tested and a few clues from the interweb, Art Ordoqui connected us to Steven Shyu, a designer at Salesforce, who showed us a solution set for exactly this problem.
 Many thanks to both of them!

+*   Wiki within this repository contains working notes on additional products, links and findings.

 ### Project Team Accomplishments